 Push a badger, and you can’t be certain what sort of reaction might occur.
 It is intelligent and so has the power to choose.

 Let’s not call things with intelligent behavior things anymore.
 The ability to make choices earns them special recognition.
 Let's use the term creature to refer to a thing that is intelligent.
-This word is commonly used as a synonym for animal, but its origin is the Late Latin word creatura, which means "something created" so it is appropriate for artificially constructed intelligent things too.
+This word is commonly used as a synonym for animal, but its origin is the Late Latin word creatura, which means "something created" so it is appropriate for biological and artificial intelligent things.

 For a creature to display intelligent behavior, it must have a mechanism to select actions based on information from its environment.
 Let’s call that mechanism Behavioral Logic.